1. B&Bs are more expensive and are for old people, Right?

 6. Do I have to eat with strangers?

 Not at all.
 Some people love meeting new people.
 Others want to dine by themselves and stare lovingly in their partner’s eyes as they enjoy Sara’s French Toast.
-We offer you a choice by providing a questionnaire when registering and nightly to choose your breakfast time and choice of food/drink.
+Please alert us if you have any questions about the breakfast seating

 After that, feel free to dine in one of our 2 large dining rooms, sit by yourself and watch the birds put on a show in our garden, or sit with someone else and share adventurous stories of the springs and caves.